shamsway/octant/docs/docker-to-nomad/README.md

 ## Instructions

 To use this prompt:
-1. Replace `[Insert your docker-compose YAML here]` with your actual docker-compose YAML content.
+1. Replace `[Insert your docker compose YAML here]` with your actual docker compose YAML content.
 2. Provide the prompt to the LLM (e.g., ChatGPT, GPT-4).
-3. The LLM will generate the corresponding Nomad job configuration based on the provided docker-compose YAML and the specified requirements.
+3. The LLM will generate the corresponding Nomad job configuration based on the provided docker- ompose YAML and the specified requirements.

 When you provide this prompt to the LLM, it will generate a Nomad job configuration similar to the one I provided earlier.

 Using an LLM prompt allows you to quickly convert docker-compose YAML to Nomad job configurations without writing custom code.
 However, keep in mind that the generated configuration may require some adjustments based on your specific environment and requirements.

-If you prefer a code-based solution, I can provide you with a Python script that demonstrates how to parse the docker-compose YAML and generate the corresponding Nomad job configuration.
+If you prefer a code-based solution, I can provide you with a Python script that demonstrates how to parse the docker compose YAML and generate the corresponding Nomad job configuration.
 Let me know if you'd like me to provide that as well.

 # Anthropic Python SDK and API Docs Summary